deity-io/falcon-platform-docs/docs/platform/server-v3/data-sources.md

 ---
 id: data-sources
-title: Data Sources in Falcon Server
+title: Data Sources in DEITY Middleware
 sidebar_label: Data Sources
 enterprise_only: true
 ---

-DataSources in Falcon Server are the same as [Data Sources in Apollo Server](https://www.apollographql.com/docs/apollo-server/data/data-sources/) so we recommend to get familiar with Apollo Server documentation on that topic first.
+DataSources in DEITY Middleware are the same as [Data Sources in Apollo Server](https://www.apollographql.com/docs/apollo-server/data/data-sources/) so we recommend to get familiar with Apollo Server documentation on that topic first.

 In short (from [Apollo Server documentation](https://www.apollographql.com/docs/apollo-server/data/data-sources/)):